American Apparel arrives back in the UK with new brand focus

 M&S’s new food marketing boss puts her stamp on its ads

-Marks & Spencer’s food marketing boss Sharry Crammond has wasted little time implementing her strategy for the business.
+Marks & Spencer’s food marketing boss Sharry Cramond has wasted little time implementing her strategy for the business.
 She joined in January and took over full responsibility just last week after a reshuffle that saw the former marketing boss Patrick Bousquet-Chavanne booted out.

 The new campaign focuses on provenance, highlighting the rigour in M&S’s supply chain and its high food standards.
 It still uses product porn – think oozing burgers and spitting steaks – but this time with a clear quality message.

-Crammond believes provenance is a clear point of difference and she wants to shout louder about the things that make M&S different.
+Cramond believes provenance is a clear point of difference and she wants to shout louder about the things that make M&S different.
 That’s important as M&S looks for growth in a hugely competitive grocery market and one where the retailer is starting to struggle for growth.
 But many other supermarkets (namely Morrisons and Waitrose) have tried to get this message across but struggled in the delivery.